 The Build WorkBook from Map command creates a FrameMaker book file that contains all of the files referenced in the current DITA map and all submaps.
 This “work book” is not intended to be used for publishing, but facilitates the use of FrameMaker’s built-in book processing commands such as spell checking and searching at the book level.
 In order to use these book processing commands on the work book you must first open all of the files in the book.
 This can be done with the Open All XML Files in Book command which provides the option to resolve references in each file, or open the files without resolving references.

-Conditional filtering based on ditaval files can be applied to FrameMaker-based content (in books or files) using the Apply Ditaval as Conditions command.
+Filtering based on ditaval files can be applied to content in FrameMaker books and files using the Apply Ditaval command.
+This filtering can be done via conditionalization or by element deletion.
 Ditaval files can also be specified for output generated through the Open Toolkit (using the Generate Output command).
 The Ditaval Manager provides an easy to use interface for creating and managing ditaval files.
 A ditaval file can also be specified when generating a FrameMaker book using the Generate Book from Map command.

 On the opening of a file, all xref and link elements are resolved and displayed as a locked text range.
 The auto-loading functionality may be enabled/disabled with the Options command.

-When an xref or link element is inserted (from the element catalog), the Reference Manager dialog displays allowing you to select the target element for that element.
+When an xref or link element is inserted (from the element catalog), the Reference Manager dialog displays allowing you to select the target element for that element (through a direct reference or a key reference).
 Unless you enter text in the Alternate Xref Text field, the xref or link text will match that of the target element.
 The External Xref button lets you create an xref or link to an external file.

 The Xref to Hyperlink command converts DITA-based xrefs and links into live hyperlinks in generated FM files.

 DITA-FMx handles both DITA-based and FM-based cross-refs as both xref and link elements, for more information see Setting Up to Use Cross-References.